DSP-Tan/Electrostriction/README.md

      to run a DFPT calculation.
 You may then, in the DFPT folder, submit the job for calculation,  using the created abi.in.

 - With the groundstate, and groundstate properties obtained, we can now apply the relevant stresses/strains to calculate the electrostrictive tensors (M and Q for stress, m and q for strains).
-We begin describeing only the stress method, since for the LaMoX repository we are in, this is all there is.
+We begin describing only the stress method, since for the LaMoX repository we are in, this is all there is.
 The strain calculations may be found in other repositories.
 - - Create the stress branch directories: "mkdir SigX, SigY, SigZ, SigYZ, SigXZ, SigXY"
 - - To calculate the change in permitivity for a given stress, cd into that stress directory.